 "I still believe that if the people of the world can be helped to understand the situation we are in, the options available, and the consequences of the path we are currently on, then it is at least possible that they can be persuaded to undertake the considerable effort and sacrifice that will be entailed in a peaceful transition to a sustainable, locally based, decentralized, low-energy, resource-conserving social regime.
 But inspired leadership will be required."

 And that is the just-murdered fantasy.
 There are no inspired leaders anymore.
-And in hierarchical structures there can’t be.
+And in hierarchical structures there cannot be.
 Assuming that you can elect men or women to office who will see reason and the light of day, and who will change and learn and grow, make compassionate decisions and take conscientious actions… is a foolish, childish dream.
 Continuing to dream it simply plays into psychopathic agendas.

 Only when the 75% of humanity with a healthy conscience come to understand that we have a natural predator, a group of people who live amongst us, viewing us as powerless victims to be freely fed upon for achieving their inhuman ends, only then will we take the fierce and immediate actions needed to defend what is preciously human.
 Psychological deviants have to be removed from any position of power over people of conscience, period.
 People must be made aware that such individuals exist and must learn how to spot them and their manipulations.